xzackli/ReferenceImplementations.jl/README.md

 ## How?

-`@slowdef` injects a first argument into the method signature, doing the transform
+`@refimpl_def` injects a first argument into the method signature, doing the transform
 ```julia
 func(args...; kwargs...)  ⇨  func(::ReferenceImplementations.RefImpl, args...; kwargs...)
 ```
 with the same type signatures (preserving `where` and `::T`, for example).
-The `@slow` macro then applies a Cassette pass for each top-level function call in an expression which replaces `func(args...; kwargs...)` with `func(::ReferenceImplementations.RefImpl, args...; kwargs...)` if that method exists.
+The `@refimpl` macro then applies a Cassette pass for each top-level function call in an expression which replaces `func(args...; kwargs...)` with `func(::ReferenceImplementations.RefImpl, args...; kwargs...)` if that method exists.